wilsonperezrc/rFDA/README.md

 <h2>Data sets:</h2>

- We apply the methods analyzed in the study to two real datasets for outlier detection of functional curves.
+ We applied the methods analyzed in the study to two real datasets for the detection of functional curves.

  <h3>El Niño Sea Surface Temperature data</h3>